weneedtotalknewspaper/graceful-squid-05a62/src/pages/blog/articles.md

 title: Poetry as a Force for Forward Movement
 subtitle: >-
-  National Youth Poet Laureate Amanda Gorman’s spoken word poem at Joe Biden’s inauguration was the next step in her journey of lyrical activism
+  National Youth Poet Laureate Amanda Gorman’s spoken word poem at Joe Biden’s inauguration was the next step in her journey of lyrical activism Caption:
+  Amanda Gorman speaks about America’s potential to heal and strengthen itself while pursuing nationwide social justice and trying to end the COVID-19 pandemic, among other crises, at Joe Biden’s Jan.
+20 inauguration ceremony.
+  Photo by Patrick Semansky.
 date: '2021-02-26'
 categories:
   - src/data/categories/spotlight.yaml